visgl/deck.gl/docs/tips-and-tricks.md

 references of its elements), the picking calculates and index but the actual object.

-**Feature Idea**: The base layer could take an optional getObject(index) accessor and call it if supplied.

 ## Debugging and Instrumentation

 deck.gl is built on luma.gl which has extensive debugging and instrumentation